Local Option Sales & Service Tax

-- NEIGHBORHOOD IMPROVEMENTS — The City is committed to using Local Option revenue to invest in neighborhoods throughout Des Moines, including removal of blighted houses and expanded library hours.
+- NEIGHBORHOOD IMPROVEMENTS — The City is committed to using Local Option revenue to invest in neighborhoods throughout Des Moines, including expanded library hours and removal of blighted houses through a new Blitz on Blight program.

 - PUBLIC SAFETY IMPROVEMENTS & EXPENDITURES — To better serve our quickly growing city, Local Option revenue will be used to fund public safety enhancements, including continued funding for 13 firefighter positions and mobile mental health crisis services for youth.

 The City of Des Moines is committed to pursuing public projects, services and initiatives that will provide the most benefit to residents, businesses and community organizations.
 Following the March vote, City Manager Scott Sanders explained that voters voiced their priorities loud and clear.

 “With the approval of Local Option, Des Moines voters demonstrated overwhelming support for our city and its neighborhoods,” Sanders said.
 “They also delivered a clear mandate to all of us who serve this City and its residents, and we look forward to delivering on our promise to use these funds responsibly and in a transparent manner.”